Skip to content

 Short answers, pulled from the story.

-Who was the first martyr reported in the New Testament?
+Who was the first Christian martyr named in the New Testament?

-Stephen stands as the first martyr reported in the New Testament.
-He was accused of blasphemy and stoned by the Sanhedrin under Levitical law toward the end of the first century.
+Stephen is the first martyr reported in the New Testament.
+He was accused of blasphemy and stoned by the Sanhedrin under Levitical law.

-Tertullian, a second-century ecclesiastical writer, stated that the blood of martyrs is the seed of the Church.
-This phrase implied that a martyr's willing sacrifice leads to the conversion of others.
+Tertullian, a second-century ecclesiastical writer, wrote that the blood of martyrs is the seed of the Church, arguing that a martyr's willing sacrifice leads to the conversion of others.